Canadian Science Advisory Secretariat

 3. Policy Objective

-This policy provides the definition of consensus, to be considered by Fisheries and Oceans Canada (DFO) for scientific peer-review meetings conducted under the auspices of the CSAS.
+This policy provides the definition of consensus and context for achieving consensus, to be considered by Fisheries and Oceans Canada (DFO) for CSAS scientific peer review processes.

 4. Policy Statement

-When DFO Canadian Science Advisory Secretariat peer-review meetings take place, meeting conclusions and final scientific advice are to be reached by consensus.
+DFO CSAS peer review process conclusions and science advice are to be reached by consensus.

-For the purpose of DFO Canadian Science Advisory Secretariat peer-review meetings, consensus means an absence of opposition to the meeting conclusions and advice that are based on scientific data and information and not on external considerations such as the potential impacts of future decisions.
+For the purpose of DFO CSAS peer review processes, consensus means there is no evidence-based opposition to the meeting conclusions and science advice.
+In the CSAS context, evidence-based means supported by scientific data and information and without consideration of non-scientific factors, such as the potential impact(s) of future decisions.

 5. Context

-It is also possible that different conclusions are equally supported by the scientific data and analyses and, after examining the issue objectively, are equally plausible (e.g. when several plausible stock assessment models give different results).
-In this case, the chair should indicate that consensus regarding the conclusions and advice could not be reached.
-The proceedings and Science Advisory Report (if produced) should describe the nature and weight of evidence, and the associated uncertainties, that support each possible conclusion.
+It is also possible that after objective examination and peer review, different conclusions are equally supported by the evidence, and are therefore equally plausible (e.g., when several plausible stock assessment models yield different results).
+In this case, the different possible conclusions and reasons for not reaching consensus on a single conclusion should be presented in the science advice.
+The meeting products should describe the type and weight of evidence, the differences among the conclusions, and the associated uncertainties, that support each possible conclusion.

 Questions on the policy may be addressed by e-mail to: